sendinblue/APIv3-nodejs-library/docs/SMSCampaignsApi.md

 var apiInstance = new SibApiV3Sdk.SMSCampaignsApi();

-var campaignId = "campaignId_example"; // String | id of the campaign
+var campaignId = 789; // Number | id of the campaign

 var opts = {
   'recipientExport': new SibApiV3Sdk.RequestSMSRecipientExport() // RequestSMSRecipientExport | Values to send for a recipient export request